PiwikPRO/vue-piwik-pro/CONTRIBUTING.md

 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.

-After opening a pull request our CI will verify that the formatting is correct, tests are passing, documentation is up to date.
+After opening a pull request our CI will verify that the formatting is correct, tests are passing and documentation is up to date.